Skip to main content

 }

-Configure The Build Behavior
+Configure Build Behavior

-heroku config:set NPM_CONFIG_PRODUCTION=true -a APP_NAME
+heroku config:set NPM_CONFIG_PRODUCTION=true -a YOUR_APP_NAME

-heroku config:set USE_NPM_INSTALL=true -a APP_NAME
+heroku config:set USE_NPM_INSTALL=true -a YOUR_APP_NAME

 info